ItokawaK/MoNaS/README.md

 ### Installation

 MoNaS consists of several python3 scripts which do not require compilation.
-However, MoNaS requires some third party softwares:
+However, MoNaS requires some third-party softwares:
 - [bwa](https://github.com/lh3/bwa) v0.7.17\* (For genomic DNA data)
 - [Hisat2](https://ccb.jhu.edu/software/hisat2/index.shtml) v2.1.0\* (For RNA data)
 - [samtools](http://www.htslib.org/) v1.9\*
 - [bcftools](http://www.htslib.org/) v1.9\*
 - [GATK 4x](https://software.broadinstitute.org/gatk/) v4.0.11.0\*

-    \*Versions we use.
+    \*Versions we currently using.

-Root directories of those sofwares should be included in your $PATH, or you can directly specify them in the **scripts/bin_path.json** file.
+Root directories of those softwares should be included in your $PATH, or you can directly specify them in the **scripts/bin_path.json** file.

 ### Genome references
-MoNaS requires a reference fasta sequence (ref.fa), and annotation files (ref.gff3, re.bed) for each mosquito species.
+MoNaS requires a reference fasta sequence (ref.fa), and annotation files (ref.gff3, ref.bed) for each mosquito species.
 Actually, accurate information for VGSC exons (in gff3 format) is the heart of this pipeline.
 Currently, we have prepared reference files of three species of mosquitos, *Aedes aegypti*, *Aedes albopictus* and *Culex quinquefasciatus* which will be uploaded somewhere (please wait for a while).